AdobeDocs/experience-manager-pattern-detection.en/help/using/oid.md

 * Customized AEM standard indexes and new custom Oak index definitions should follow the [content indexing guidelines](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/operations/indexing#preparing-the-new-index-definition) for AEM as a Cloud Service.
 * Review [wknd-legacy](https://github.com/adobe/aem-guides-wknd-legacy/tree/code/oid) project and understand how [OID violations](https://github.com/adobe/aem-guides-wknd-legacy/compare/main...code/oid) can be corrected and made compatible with AEM as a Cloud Service.
 * Contact the [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) for clarifications or to have concerns addressed.
-* Use the [Index Converter](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/migration-journey/refactoring-tools/index-converter#refactoring-tools) to migrate existing Custom Oak Index Definitions to AEM as a Cloud Service compatible Custom Oak Index Definitions.
+* Use the [Index Converter](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/migration-journey/refactoring-tools/index-converter#refactoring-tools) to migrate existing Custom Oak index definitions to AEM as a Cloud Service compatible Custom Oak index definitions.